weshebert20/tic-tac-toe-2/readme.md

 #### Requirements

+- Solution should use **ONLY jQuery or vanilla JavaScript** - not some combination thereof
 - Users should see a 3x3 grid for the tic-tac-toe board
 - A user should be able to click on different squares to make a move
 - Every click will alternate between marking an `X` and `O`